chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 Operators can be declared to be `left` or `right` associative or `nonassoc`, with a number indicating the precedence level.
-Rustlr does not report shift-reduce conflicts if they are clearly resolved by such declarations (except at trace level 5 or above).
+Rustlr does not report shift-reduce conflicts if they are clearly resolved by such declarations (except when given the `-trace 5` option).
 Although attractive as they enable ambiguous grammars to be written, over-reliance on these declarations should be avoided.
 For larger grammars, overusing these declarations can cause problems *(if you find